DrIfeanyi-codar/DrIfeanyi-codar/README.md

 ---

 ## ⚡ Fun fact:
 I’m a strong believer in the power of food, movement, and mindset.
-I’ve seen lifestyle changes outperform medication when people are empowered with the right tools—and I’m on a mission to spread that knowledge.
+I’ve seen lifestyle changes outperform medication when people are empowered with the right tools, and I’m on a mission to spread that knowledge.

 ---